-The Group has trade receivables resulting from sales and other receivables from provision of other services which the management consider to be of low risk other than the amount due from one third party where provision has been made in line with an agreed settlement following a mediation and arbitration process.
-The management do not consider that there is any concentration of risk within either trade or other receivables, other than the amounts due from one third party.
-The maximum exposure to credit risk on trade and other receivables is considered to be \$699,000 (2014: \$698,000).
+The Group has trade receivables resulting from sales and other receivables from provision of other services which the management consider to be of low risk other than the amounts due from two third parties where full provision has been made following a mediation and arbitration process.
+The management do not consider that there is any concentration of risk within either trade or other receivables, other than the amounts due from two third parties.
+The maximum exposure to credit risk on trade and other receivables is considered to be \$25,000 (2015: \$699,000).